Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Hierarchical Agglomerative Clustering for Datasets with Missing Features using the proposed FWPD

 \section{Hierarchical Agglomerative Clustering for Datasets with Missing Features using the proposed FWPD}

+In this section we present HAC clustering methods using the proposed FWPD measure that can be directly applied to data with missing features.
+The important notations used in this section (and beyond) are summarized in Table \ref{tabNota3}.

 Hierarchical agglomerative schemes for data clustering seek to build a multi-level hierarchy of clusters, starting with each data point as a single cluster, by combining two (or more) of the most proximal clusters at one level to obtain a lower number of clusters at the next (higher) level.
+A survey of HAC methods can be found in \cite{murtagh2012algorithms}.
 However, these methods cannot be directly applied to datasets with missing features.
 Therefore, in this section, we develop variants of HAC methods, based on the proposed FWPD measure.
 Various proximity measures may be used to merge the clusters in an agglomerative clustering method.
-Modifications of the three most popular of such proximity measures (SL, CL and AL) so as to have FWPD as the underlying dissimilarity measure, are as follows: \begin{enumerate}[i.] \item \emph{Single Linkage with FWPD (SL-FWPD)}: The SL between two clusters $C_i$ and $C_j$ is $\min \{\delta(\mathbf{x}_i,\mathbf{x}_j):\mathbf{x}_i \in C_i, \mathbf{x}_j \in C_j\}$. \item \emph{Complete Linkage with FWPD (CL-FWPD)}: The CL between two clusters $C_i$ and $C_j$ is $\max \{\delta(\mathbf{x}_i,\mathbf{x}_j):\mathbf{x}_i \in C_i, \mathbf{x}_j \in C_j\}$. \item \emph{Average Linkage with FWPD (AL-FWPD)}: $\frac{1}{|C_i| \times |C_j|} \underset{\mathbf{x}_i \in C_i}{\sum} \underset{\mathbf{x}_j \in C_j}{\sum} \delta(\mathbf{x}_i,\mathbf{x}_j)$ is the AL between two clusters $C_i$ and $C_j$, where $|C_i|$ and $|C_j|$ are respectively the number of instances in the clusters $C_i$ and $C_j$. \end{enumerate}
+Modifications of the three most popular of such proximity measures (Single Linkage (SL), Complete Linkage (CL) and Average Linkage (AL)) so as to have FWPD as the underlying dissimilarity measure, are as follows: \begin{enumerate} \item \emph{Single Linkage with FWPD (SL-FWPD)}: The SL between two clusters $C_i$ and $C_j$ is $\min \{\delta(\mathbf{x}_i,\mathbf{x}_j):\mathbf{x}_i \in C_i, \mathbf{x}_j \in C_j\}$. \item \emph{Complete Linkage with FWPD (CL-FWPD)}: The CL between two clusters $C_i$ and $C_j$ is $\max \{\delta(\mathbf{x}_i,\mathbf{x}_j):\mathbf{x}_i \in C_i, \mathbf{x}_j \in C_j\}$. \item \emph{Average Linkage with FWPD (AL-FWPD)}: $\frac{1}{|C_i| \times |C_j|} \underset{\mathbf{x}_i \in C_i}{\sum} \underset{\mathbf{x}_j \in C_j}{\sum} \delta(\mathbf{x}_i,\mathbf{x}_j)$ is the AL between two clusters $C_i$ and $C_j$, where $|C_i|$ and $|C_j|$ are respectively the number of instances in the clusters $C_i$ and $C_j$. \end{enumerate}